RudrakshSJoshi/ExpressHealth/README.md

-# Express Health
+# SmartClinic

-Express Health is a comprehensive healthcare platform aimed at bridging the gap in healthcare delivery by providing a unified solution for diagnostics, research, and patient engagement.
+SmartClinic is a comprehensive healthcare platform aimed at bridging the gap in healthcare delivery by providing a unified solution for diagnostics, research, and patient engagement.

 ## Problem Statement